zf2timo/zf-mvc-expressive-bridge/README.md

 When the next iteration of Zend Framework is released, all Factories are moved to their correct Packages.
 But until then you can install this Bridge

-All Factories just copied form the Zend\MVC@2.7.3
+All Factories just copied form the Zend\MVC@2.7.3 Packages.
+They only extended slightly to load the Config from the ContainerInterface - because it is not automatically injected by Expressive.

 # Installation